-Christian systematic theology; theology, science and religion; history of Reformed theology; analytic philosophy of religion.
+Christian systematic theology; science and religion; history of Reformed theology; analytic philosophy of religion.

-- Reformed Theology and Evolutionary Theory (Grand Rapids: Eerdmans, 2018).
+- Gijsbert van den Brink, Reformed Theology and Evolutionary Theory, Grand Rapids: Eerdmans, 2020 (in press).

 - “The Reformation, Rationality and the Rise of Modern Science”, in: Herman Selderhuis & Volker Leppin (eds.),Reformation und Rationalität (Göttingen: Vandenhoeck & Ruprecht, 2015), 193-205.

-A more complete list of my publications can be found here.
+A more complete bibliography can be found here.